100 Modern Sales Enablement Best Practices

 Best Practice: Clearly articulate the value, not just the purpose of sales enablement!
 As sales enablement professionals, we often complain that senior leaders don’t understand the importance of our craft and don’t appreciate the value we add.
 In many cases, though, we are to blame for this lack of understanding and appreciation.
-One of your primary goals as a sales enablement practitioner should be to provide a roadmap around how to move from being viewed as “training” to being valued as a true business partner with sales and the multiple lines of business within a company.'One of your primary goals as a #SalesEnablement practitioner should be to provide a roadmap around how to move from being viewed as “training” to being valued as a true #business partner with sales.' - @ThevoiceofRod #VengresoTips… Click To Tweet
+One of your primary goals as a sales enablement practitioner should be to provide a roadmap around how to move from being viewed as “training” to being valued as a true business partner with sales and the multiple lines of business within a company.'One of your primary goals as a #SalesEnablement practitioner should be to provide a roadmap around how to move from being viewed as 'training' to being valued as a true #business partner w/ sales.' - @ThevoiceofRod #VengresoTips Click To Tweet

 #41: Larkin Kay